AhmedOssama22dev/order-payment-api/README.md

 ### 5. Use the Payment Gateway
 The new payment gateway is now available inside `PaymentService`.
+You can also check the PaymentGatewayEnum.php to make sure the new one was added.

 Pass only the `payment_method` name and `order_id` in the request body of the process payment API: